-Video games, Esports booming during coronavirus isolation
+Video games, esports booming during coronavirus isolation

 And the same goes for collegiate sports.

-David Willis is the head coach of Esports at St. Edward’s University in Austin.
-He says 15 students currently compete on the university’s varsity team.
+Esports head coach David Willis at St. Edward’s University in Austin says 15 students currently compete on the university’s varsity team.

 He says the season is still going — because it can.
 Willis says tournaments have been pushed through June.